 If you are looking for some spooky entertainment this season, here are a few options;

-10) Visit a gallery or museum
+Visit a Gallery or Museum

-As a town, Swindon is fortunate to be host to many galleries and museums.
+About: As a town, Swindon is fortunate to be host to many galleries and museums.
 Many of which are free admission.
 If the weather takes a likely cold or wet turn, why not ditch the umbrella and embrace the opportunity to shelter in one of Swindon’s many visually and informative venues.